TajaKuzman/Genre-Datasets-Comparison/README.md

     - Other: predicted with various FTD labels, mostly 'A12 (promotion)': 0.44 (less Promotion on MT)
     - Script/Drama (1): not well predicted - as 'A16 (information)' - but there is only one instance.

+#### GINCO/MT-GINCO to FTD

 Then I applied GINCO-downcast and MT-GINCO downcast classifiers to the FTD dataset.
 Also in this direction (trained on Slovene/English data, predicted on English data), it seems that there is not a big difference between cross-lingual and monolingual prediction.
 The GINCO and MT-GINCO predictions differ only in case of 347 instances (29%).

+What we can see based on the GINCO predictions on the FTD labels, is (first, the information for prediction of GINCO-downcast is given, followed by the information what is different on predictions by the MT-GINCO-downcast model):

+Most FTD and GINCO-downcast categories match very well, even when we apply the Slovene classifier to the FTD dataset.
+The only two FTD categories that are not matched well by the GINCO categories are 'A1 (argumentative) and A17 (review).
+When we apply the MT-GINCO classifier, the results are better for A12 (promotion) (9 points), A4 (fiction) (26 points), A7 (instruction) (6 points), A8 (news) (7 points), but worse for A14 (academic) (3 points), A16 (information) (9 points), A9 (legal) (13 points).

+1. Categories that match well:
+* 'A11 (personal)': 'Opinion/Argumentation': 0.696
+* 'A12 (promotion)': 'Promotion': 0.593; with MT-GINCO better: 'Promotion': 0.683
+* 'A14 (academic)': 'Information/Explanation': 0.81; with MT-GINCO slightly worse: 'Information/Explanation': 0.78
+* 'A16 (information)': 'Information/Explanation': 0.815; with MT-GINCO slightly worse: 'Information/Explanation': 0.73
+* 'A4 (fiction)': 'Other': 0.54; with MT-GINCO much better: 'Other': 0.808
+* 'A7 (instruction)': 'Instruction': 0.61, 'Instruction': 0.66
+* 'A8 (news)': 'News/Reporting': 0.74, 'News/Reporting': 0.81
+* 'A9 (legal)': Legal/Regulation': 0.64, 'Legal/Regulation': 0.51

+2. FTD categories that were not identified well:
+* 'A1 (argumentative)':  'Information/Explanation': 0.263, 'News/Reporting': 0.246, 'Opinion/Argumentation': 0.229; with MT-GINCO only slightly better: 'Opinion/Argumentation': 0.28,  less Information/Explanation
+* 'A17 (review)': 'Promotion': 0.29, 'Information/Explanation': 0.19; with MT-GINCO other categories, but not better: 'Promotion': 0.32, 'Opinion/Argumentation': 0.29

 ### FTD and CORE-main categories